By MICHAEL TARM and DON BABWIN

 Minor 1 is expected to testify that she was on video having sex with Kelly.
 The recording was at the heart of the monthlong 2008 trial and was played for jurors almost every day.

-Minor 1 first met Kelly in the late 1990s when she was in junior high school.
-She had tagged along to Kelly’s Chicago recording studio with her aunt, a professional singer working with Kelly.
+Minor 1 first met Kelly in the late 1990s when she was in junior high school, according to pre-trial court filings by the government.
+The government contends she had tagged along to Kelly’s Chicago recording studio with her aunt, a professional singer working with Kelly.
 Soon after, Minor 1 told her parents Kelly was going to become her godfather.

-Prosecutors say Kelly later threatened and sought to pay off Minor 1 and her parents so they wouldn’t testify at the 2008 trial.
+Prosecutors say Kelly later threatened and sought to pay off Minor 1 and her parents so they wouldn’t testify in 2008.
 None of them did.

 Follow AP Legal Affairs Writer Michael Tarm on Twitter at https://twitter.com/mtarm